GG-Brian/catastropher-app/README.md

-## Other aspects; Planning, technologies, repositories, conclusions & opinions and references
+## Planning   technologies   repositories   conclusions & opinions and references

 ### Full-Stack tecnologies used for this project;
  Backend: 'Spring Hibernate'